Parent FAQs

 What should my student do if they will miss chapel or a Sunday church service?

-Students who are unable to go to chapel due to an illness are to contact their resident supervisor or mentor before missing chapel.
+Students who are unable to go to chapel due to an illness are to fill out the Student Illness Reporting Form.
+Their completed form will be sent to Student Life and Student Health.
 Students who are unable to attend local church services due to illness should contact a resident supervisor or mentor.

 What should my student do if they will miss classes or work?